Paink64/HPC-AI-Resources/Personal-Computer-Intro-LLMs.md

-# 🚀✨ Workshop: Introduction to Large Language Models (LLMs) ✨🚀
+# 🚀✨ PC: Introduction to Large Language Models (LLMs) ✨🚀

 ## 🎯 Goal
 🤖 Understand what a Large Language Model (LLM) is and how it can be used for text generation, question answering, and more, using Python.
 No prior experience needed—just bring your curiosity! 🚀